EPA Aims To Roll Back Limits On Methane Emissions From Oil And Gas Industry

 Environmental groups are alarmed.
 "This would be a huge step backward," said Ben Ratner, a senior director at the Environmental Defense Fund.
 "It would cause greatly increased pollution and a big missed opportunity to take cost effective immediate action to reduce the rate of warming right now."

 The Trump administration argues it would save the oil and gas industry $17 million to $19 million annually in compliance costs.
+But that's "such a small fraction of the industry total cash flow that it's just laughable," says Harvard University's Steven Wofsy, a professor of atmospheric and environmental science.

-It also says it does not anticipate an increase in the level of methane emissions if the proposal is implemented — but scientists disagree with that assumption.
+The Trump administration also says it does not anticipate an increase in the level of methane emissions if the proposal is implemented — but scientists disagree with that assumption.

 Methane powerfully traps heat, and can warm the atmosphere at 25 times the rate of carbon dioxide.
 According to the Environmental Protection Agency, the oil and gas industry is the largest source of methane emissions in the U.S.